 I warmly welcome enquiries from potential doctoral students interested in any of the areas of my research.
 PhD projects I am currently supervising or have recently supervised include:

-- representations of southern African 'Bushmen' in early nineteenth century popular culture
+- representations of southern African 'Bushmen' in early nineteenth century literature and culture

 - masculinity in contemporary South African fiction